treejer/mobile/src/components/Withdraw/README.md

 # Withdraw

-> Withdraw and transfer components are here
+> Withdraw and transfer components

 - [AboutWithdraw](./AboutWithdraw.tsx): This component does return detail about [Transfer](../../screens/Withdraw/screens/Transfer) screen
 - [DoiCoinBalance](./DaiCoinBalance.tsx): this component does return balance of dai coin